MicrosoftDocs/azure-stack-docs/AKS-Hybrid/help-support.md

 # [AKS Edge Essentials](#tab/aksee)
 1. Log into the [Azure portal](https://portal.azure.com).
-1. Browse to the subscription you're using for Azure Kubernetes Services on Azure Stack HCI or AKS Edge Essentials.
+1. Browse to the subscription you're using for Azure Kubernetes Services on AKS Edge Essentials.
 Select the subscription to open its dashboard.
 1. From the **Support + troubleshooting** category in the navigation menu in the left-hand pane, select **New Support Request**:

     ![Screenshot of the Azure portal Help and Support sidebar.](media/support/new-support-request-sidebar.png)